logandavies181/tfd/README.md

 # List workspaces that you have access to in the current Org
 tfd list-workspaces

-# Upload local git repo to Terraform Cloud and set the Terraform Working Directory to the path, relative to git root
+# Upload local git repo to Terraform Cloud
-tfd upload-config --path /path/to/terraform/dir --workspace myworkspace
+tfd upload-config --path /path/to/project --workspace myworkspace

 # Start a run
 tfd run start --workspace myworkspace